gladius/google-spring-boot-rest-api-authorization/readme.md

-# Spring boot google oauth authentication
+# Google Spring boot rest api authorization server

 This **Spring Boot Starter** can be your ready to use middleware server for your Flutter, React Native, Native Mobile or Web Frontends projects with **Spring Security** to seamlessly create and consume protected rest API's.